Admiral Hon. Sir Victor Albert Stanley1

 Hon.
 Sir Arthur Stanley was born on 18 November 1869.1 He was the son of Frederick Arthur Stanley, 16th Earl of Derby and Lady Constance Villiers.1 He died on 4 November 1947 at age 77, unmarried.1

-He was 2nd Secretary with the Diplomatic Service.1 He held the office of Member of Parliament (M.P.) for Ormskirk between 1898 and 1918.1 He held the office of Deputy Lieutenant (D.L.) of Lancashire.1 He was decorated with the award of the Commander, Legion of Honour.1 He held the office of Justice of the Peace (J.P.) for Lancashire.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Leeds University, Leeds, Yorkshire, West Riding, England.1 He was invested as a Companion, Order of the Bath (C.B.) in 1916.1 He was invested as a Knight Grand Cross, Order of the British Empire (G.B.E.) in 1917.1 He was invested as a Knight of Grace, Order of St. John of Jerusalem (K.G.St.J.).1 He was invested as a Fellow, Royal College of Physicians, Edinburgh (F.R.C.P.E.).1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1944.1
+He was 2nd Secretary with the Diplomatic Service.1 He held the office of Member of Parliament (M.P.) for Ormskirk between 1898 and 1918.1 He held the office of Deputy Lieutenant (D.L.) of Lancashire.1 He was awarded the Commandeur, Ordre national de la Légion d'honneur.1 He held the office of Justice of the Peace (J.P.) for Lancashire.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Leeds University, Leeds, Yorkshire, West Riding, EnglandG.1 He was appointed Companion, Order of the Bath (C.B.) in 1916.1 He was appointed Knight Grand Cross, Order of the British Empire (G.B.E.) in 1917.1 He was appointed Knight of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (K.G.St.J.)1 He was appointed Fellow, Royal College of Physicians, Edinburgh (F.R.C.P.E.)1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1944.1

 Citations